 After moving to Israel in 1965, Rabbi Ginsburgh began drawing from his intimate knowledge of these profound teachings so as to make them spiritually relevant to the modern Jew for whom the original texts are virtually impenetrable.
-Using his academic background to present these classic ideas into a conceptual language and system that speaks to the 20th-century mind, Rabbi Ginsburgh has been able to unlock a vast treasure of insight that many have long been thirsting for.
+Using his academic background to present these classic ideas into a conceptual language and system that speaks to the 21st-century mind, Rabbi Ginsburgh has been able to unlock a vast treasure of insight for which many have long been thirsting.

-Rabbi Ginsburgh’s familiarity with mathematics, science, philosophy, psychology and music has enabled him to relate the ancient wisdom of the Torah to many currents trends in academic thought and artistic activity.
+Rabbi Ginsburgh's expertise in mathematics, science, philosophy, psychology and music has enabled him to relate the ancient wisdom of the Torah to many currents trends in academic thought and artistic activity.
 He is a talented musician and composer, having produced recordings of original music bringing Chassidic motif and classical style into fruitful interplay.

-Presently, Rabbi Ginsburgh lives with his wife and children in the rural Chassidic settlement of Kfar Chabad.
+Presently, Rabbi Ginsburgh lives with his wife, children and grandchildren in the rural Chassidic community of Kfar Chabad.
 He teaches all across the Land of Israel, from modern Tel Aviv to the ancestral towns of Shechem and Hebron in Judea and Samaria where many of his students are reclaiming ancient Jewish rights of settlement.
-His audiences include yeshiva students and academics, chassidim and businessmen, housewives and politicians.
+His audiences include yeshiva students and academics, chassidim and businessmen, housewives and politicians, Jews and non-Jews.

 In addition to his teaching commitments, Rabbi Ginsburgh has devoted much of his time and energy to writing original works of Chassidic thought based upon his unique system and methodology.
 These works are prepared, published and distributed by Gal Einai of the Holy Land.
 Hundreds of his taped lectures and seminars are also distributed.